|

 Mac

-is an architect, writer, illustrator, draftsman, lecturer,
+was an architect, writer, illustrator, draftsman, lecturer,

-for The
+The

 Futurist magazine, High